Craigspaz/graphics101-airbrush/README.md

 * Create a file named `Notes.txt` in the folder.
 Describe any known issues or extra features.
 Name people in the class who deserve a star for helping you (not by giving your their code!).

-* When done, zip your entire `airbrush` directory (including your `Notes.txt` file and your painting but without your `build` directory) as `hw01_lastname_firstname.zip` and upload your solution to Blackboard before the deadline.

 * When done, run the the `cpack` command from inside your build directory to generate an appropriate zip file of your `airbrush` project.
 The zip file it creates, `airbrush.zip`, will include